Difference Between Freestanding, Built-In & Built-Under Ovens

 Do Built-Under Double Ovens Need A Housing Cabinet?

-This means you will need to allow for and space out a 60cm gap between cabinets or create a 60cm gap between base end panels in order to install a built-under double oven.
+This means you will need to allow for a 60cm gap between cabinets or create a 60cm gap between base end panels in order to install a built-under double oven.

 Can Built-In Ovens Stand On The Floor?